CBD (Cannabidiol)

 Synthesizing evidence across multiple human studies.

-STRONGEST evidence: pediatric epilepsy syndromes (Dravet, Lennox-Gastaut) — FDA-approved Epidiolex®.
-MODERATE evidence: anxiety (acute), schizophrenia (adjunctive), opioid craving.
-WEAK or PRELIMINARY evidence: chronic pain, sleep disorders, depression, neurodegenerative conditions.
+Strongest evidence: pediatric epilepsy syndromes (Dravet, Lennox-Gastaut) — FDA-approved Epidiolex®.
+Moderate evidence: anxiety (acute), schizophrenia (adjunctive), opioid craving.
+Weak or preliminary evidence: chronic pain, sleep disorders, depression, neurodegenerative conditions.
 Highlights that consumer CBD products (often <50 mg/day) provide much lower doses than clinical trials (often 200-1500 mg/day) — outcomes from low-dose products may differ.

 3

-Systematic review following PRISMA guidelines analyzing 40 selected clinical and preclinical studies (from over 500 initial citations) on CBD therapeutic applications.
+Evidence review following PRISMA guidelines analyzing 40 selected clinical and preclinical studies (from over 500 initial citations) on CBD therapeutic applications.
 (2024, Pharmaceuticals)

 Pooled across 40 clinical and preclinical studies.